Cuba Fast Facts

 October 1983 - US troops invade the Caribbean island of Grenada, after a group of military officers aligned with Cuba stage a coup.

-1994 - The US and Cuba sign an agreement designed to halt the flow of illegal aliens from Cuba to the US.
+1994 - The United States and Cuba sign an agreement designed to halt the flow of illegal aliens from Cuba to the US.

 1996 - President of the United States Bill Clinton signs the Helms-Burton Act into law, tightening sanctions against Cuba.